Beyond Earth Class 6 Questions and Answers NCERT Solutions

 Question 6.

-An artist’s representation of the Solar System is given in Figure.
-Is the order of the planets correct?
-If not, write the correct order in the boxes in the figure.
+An artist’s representation of the solar system is given in Fig. Is the order of the planets correct?
+If not write the correct order in the boxes in the figure.

 Answer:

-The order of the planets in the figure may not be correct.
-Thus, the correct order from the Sun is :
+The order of the planets in the figure is not correct.
+The correct order from the Sun is: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune.

 Question 7.